 I personally trust Dr. Amy Myer’s and Mind Body Green’s lists the most.
 And I have found that Probiotics only contribute negatively to my stomach issues.
 So I have eliminated them completely as of 1 year ago – and my digestion/health is great without them.

-The high Histamine/Histamine releasing food items that I found to effect me in high doses are (and again everyone is so different so this may not apply to YOU!); avocados, tea, coffee, red + white wine (rosé is fine since it’s not aged as long), champagne, bone broth, nightshades, garlic, onions, probiotics, collagen and protein powders, nuts, spinach, kale, fermented food, vinegar, fruit, and anything that’s not super fresh/has been sitting out because the older a food is, the more histamine it develops over time!
+The high Histamine/Histamine releasing food items that I found to effect me in high doses are (and again everyone is so different so this may not apply to YOU!); avocados, tea, coffee, red + white wine (rosé is fine since it’s not aged as long), champagne, bone broth, nightshades, garlic, onions, probiotics, collagen and protein powders, nuts, spinach, kale, fermented food, vinegar, fruit, and anything that’s not super fresh/has been sitting out because the older a food is, the more histamine it can develop over time!

 What Can You Eat?